C. Lorenz AG: Radar systems

-In the mid-1930s, radio-based military equipment for detecting and tracking ranging began to be researched in great secrecy by several nations.
+In the mid-1930s, radio-based military equipment for detecting, tracking and ranging began to be researched in great secrecy by several nations.
 Such equipment would ultimately be universally called radar.
 In Germany, the name Funkmessgerät (radio measuring device) was used.
 (Target detection by radio had been studied since the early 1900s, but the ranging function had been elusive until pulsing the transmitted signal allowed the propagation time, and thus range, to be measured.)

 Research in Funkmessgerät was started by Gottfried Müller at Lorenz, and by mid-1936 a pulse-modulated set was demonstrated.
 After an unsuccessful attempt to interest the German Navy, Müller's team turned to developing a system for supporting Flugzeugabwehrkanone (Flak, anti-aircraft guns).
 This set included a cathode ray tube that allowed the range to be shown in a circular display.
 In 1938, the Ordnance Office of the German Army gave Lorenz a contract to develop a prototype Flak-aiming set, code-named Kurfürst.
 Although not put into immediate production, when antiaircraft guns were needed to protect against bombing by the Allies, two versions were produced by Lorenz: Tiefentwiel, a mobile system for use against low-flying aircraft, and Jadgwagen, a mobile unit used for air surveillance.

-In mid-1941, a British ASV (Air-to-Surface Vessel) Mk II radar was salvaged by Germany from a downed RAF bomber.
+In mid-1941, a British ASV (air-to-surface-vessel) Mk.
+II radar was salvaged by Germany from a downed RAF bomber.
 This set was different from any that Germany had, so the Luftwaffe tasked Lorenz with developing a similar system.
-Before the end of the year, Müller’s team that could detect was highly successful in detecting large ships, surfaced submarines, submarine periscopes, flying aircraft, and land features.
-Called FuG 200 Hohentwiel, it was put into production in 1942 and used on large reconnaissance aircraft.
+Before the end of the year, Müller’s team could detect large ships, surfaced submarines, submarine periscopes, flying aircraft, and land features.
+Called FuG 200 Hohentwiel, it was put into production in 1942 and was used on large reconnaissance aircraft.
 In 1943, an adaptation called Hohentwiel-U was provided for submarines.
 For the remainder of the war, about 150 sets of both versions were produced each month.